SjoerdV/ConvertOneNote2MarkDown/README.md

 ---
 title:  'Convert OneNote to MarkDown'
 author:
-- Sjoerd de Valk, Motion10
+- Sjoerd de Valk, SPdeValk Consultancy
 date: 2019-05-19 22:35:00
-keywords: [migration, tooling]
+keywords: [migration, tooling, onenote, markdown]
 abstract: |
-  This document is about converting your OneNote data to Markdown.
+  This document is about converting your OneNote data to Markdown format.
 ---
 # Convert OneNote to MarkDown